knthompson26/Age-sex-GAD7-PHQ9-GLAD/README.md

 # Code for manuscript "Age and sex-related variability in the presentation of anxiety and depression symptoms"
 ## Authors: Katherine N Thompson ...
 Gerome Breen, Thalia Eley.

 All code written by Katherine N Thompson.
+Paper DOI: XXX-XXX-XXX.
-Paper DOI: XXX-XXX-XXX Analyses were conducted in R Studio version 4.0.2.
+Analyses were conducted in R Studio version 4.0.2.

 Data used were from the Genetic Links to Anxiety and Depression (GLAD) Study (https://gladstudy.org.uk/)